Resource wizard: Object type policies

 Some wizard panels are configurable, for more information see Wizard panels.

-How to use Lifecycle state
+How to Use Lifecycle States

-By using the lifecycle state Proposed, you can test (simulate) the configuration without causing any damage to your target system data.
+You can use the Proposed lifecycle state to test (simulate) the configuration without causing any damage to your target system data.
 When the simulation results are satisfactory, you can switch the lifecycle state to Active.

 See also: